SKEPTICISM – RICHARD H. POPKIN

 before publishing his answer.
 Inquiry into the Human Mind on the Principles

-(Edinburgh, 1764).
+of Common Sense (Edinburgh, 1764).
 Reid discerned that both Berkeley and

 Hume had shown that the basic principles of modern philosophy led